rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 While details of the stored data are left to the implementation (there is no need for `cargo` to expose this data directly, though it could be exposed through `cargo metadata` in the future, see the relevant section below), one could imagine using it to clean target directories whose corresponding workspace does not exist anymore when calling something like `cargo clean --all-workspaces` (doing it automatically is not possible, else any workspace on external disks would have its target directory cleaned up each time the disk is unmounted, which is way too aggressive a default).

+Garbage collection of unused target directories is discussed in [rust-lang/cargo#13136](https://github.com/rust-lang/cargo/issues/13136), follow the discussions there for more details.

 # Drawbacks
 [drawbacks]: #drawbacks